lpalgarvio/terminal-setup/README.md

 Set of scripts for installating software and configuring terminals for multiple purpose tasks

 ## Supported operating systems
-- Ubuntu 16.04 / Linux Mint 18.3 with/without desktop (KDE 5)
+- Ubuntu 18.04 with/without desktop (KDE 5)
 - Debian 9 with/without desktop (KDE 5) (WIP, untested)